Teen who escaped Willis testifies as first witness in murder trial

 Johnson, in his cross-examination, said that her story doesn't work out.
 He asked her why she didn't go back to the party location to use a phone instead of walking.

-The trial broke for lunch just after noon and will resume around 1:30 p.m.
 You can follow Dana Chicklas on Twitter throughout the trial.

+After lunch, the first testimony came from Dawn Schmidt, the woman whose home MJN ran to after jumping from Willis' van.
+She testified that MJN was in hysterics and was even trying to hide while in her home.
+The prosecutor also played the 911 call from MJN at Schmidt's home describing what was going on.

+Much of the rest of the afternoon was testimony from law enforcement that started piecing together evidence found in Willis' van after his arrest to the murder of Bletsch and to being a suspect in Heeringa's disappearance.
+Surveillance video of Willis' van was replayed from the time of her disappearance.
+Also, investigators testified to the tool box found in Willis' van with handcuffs and bondage materials, syringes, insulin and the handgun.
+They also testified to finding a pair of women's underwear, wrapped in foil, in Willis' shed at his home.

 Meanwhile, Jessica Heeringa's mother, who maintains the Find Jessica Heeringa Facebook page, maintains that Jessica is still alive.